 Our Torah School encourages students to make ethical decisions, to be proud of being Jewish, and to think of Judaism as source of strength, comfort, and guidance.
 Through our weekly classes, holiday celebrations, and family education days, we build in opportunities for students and families to create community and to develop long-lasting friendships.

 Our Torah School begins with our Mishpacha program for toddlers and their parents.
-This program meets twice a month on Sunday mornings between 9:30 a.m. and 11.00 a.m.
+This program meets twice a month on Sunday mornings from 10:00 a.m. to 11.30 a.m.
 Toddlers and their parents meet other young Jewish families and learn about Jewish values, traditions, and holidays.

 We offer weekly Torah School classes on Sunday mornings for students in Trans Kindergarten through sixth grade (9:30 a.m.-12:00 p.m.).
 On Wednesday afternoons, students in third to sixth grade attend Torah School to practice their Hebrew studies and continue their Judaic learning (4:00 p.m.-6:00 p.m.).
 On Wednesday evenings (6:15 p.m.-8:00 p.m.), seventh to tenth grade students engage in a series of advanced level classes on topics such as theology, art, food, Jewish history and traditions, comparative religions, and ethical decision-making.